 To file an uncontested divorce based on irreconcilable differences, both parties must agree that the marriage is over and must agree on all issues including child support (if applicable), division of assets, and division of debts.
 A petition for divorce must be filed.
 An agreement making sufficient and adequate provisions for support and maintenance of any minor children, division of all property and indebtedness and any other issues must be signed by both parties.
 The court will review and must approve the terms of the agreement.
 The agreement is incorporated in the terms of the divorce.

-Mississippi Divorce Forms
+Mississippi Divorce Papers

-Mississippi is one of the few states that does not provide free printable self-help divorce forms.
+Mississippi is one of the few states that does not provide free printable self-help divorce papers.
 You must obtain the forms from the Chancery Court Clerk’s office in the county where you’ll be filing for divorce.
 If you and your spouse live in different counties, you must file for divorce in the county in which your spouse lives.